Afraz0Khan/Taskify/Readme.md

 Git clone the repository and run `npm install` to download all the required dependencies.

 ## Usage
-Do `npm run` to run the app.
+Do `npm start` to run the app.
 Make sure you have an emulator.